mrgaaron/docs/source/reference/objects/monitor-rule.rst

       - :class:`Search`
       - Required.
     * - alerts
-      - "any", "device", or "sensor"
+      - "device", "sensor", or "any"
       - Required.
+Grouping scheme for the rule.
 See :ref:`alert-groupings` below

 .. class:: Rule

   The core of the MonitorRule definition.
-Contains the following fields:

   .. list-table::
     :header-rows: 1